Konkuk University: History

 In 2016, Konkuk University celebrated its 70th anniversary.
 A new emblem featuring Sanghuh Hall, the original building for the Chosun School of Politics, was released in December 2015.
 The university also unveiled a second ox statue and held a major academic symposium.

 In 2017, Konkuk University was selected for the Leaders in Industry-University Cooperation (LINC+) project by the Ministry of Education and the National Research Foundation of Korea and has been accredited by the Korean University Accreditation Institute (KUAI), of the Korean Council for University Education, for two consecutive periods.

 Administration and organization

 Yoo served as the first president of Konkuk University from 1959 to 1961.
 In September 2016, Sanggi Min became the university's 20th president.
 The university has four executive vice presidents: provost and executive vice president for academic affairs, executive vice president for public affairs, executive vice president for research, and executive vice president for medicine.
 The board of the Konkuk University Foundation, which governs the university, includes Chairperson Ja-eun Yoo and eleven other board members who each serve 4-year terms.

 Academics

 Undergraduate and graduate programs

 The Seoul campus is composed of thirteen undergraduate colleges and thirteen graduate schools; the GLOCAL Campus in Chungju is composed of seven undergraduate colleges and four graduate schools.

-Konkuk University was ranked as 7th best university in South Korea in 2022.
+Konkuk University was ranked as 8th best university in South Korea in 2026.
+The university was ranked at 7th in 2022 and consistently within the top 10 past few years.